Best for On-the-Road Monitoring

 On the Go

 On the Go is a portable device designed for active seniors who regularly spend time outside of the home.
 It comes equipped with a 4G LTE connection, so it works anywhere in the United States with cellular service.
 On the Go is an all-in-one device with a built-in two-way speaker and a personal help button, so users only need to carry one device.
 On the Go is water resistant, showerproof, and has a battery life of up to 3 days.
 The device is available in two colors- black and white.

 On the Go costs $24.95 per month, and is paid on a month-to-month basis.
-Unlike other devices, which users lease and ultimately must return to the company, On the Go customers purchase their devices for a one-time fee of $79.99.
-The device never needs to be returned.
-A second device may be added to the same monitoring subscription for $20 a month.
+Unlike other devices, which users lease and ultimately must return to the company, On the Go customers purchase their devices for a one-time fee of $79.99, and then may keep it forever.
+A second mobile device may be added to the same monitoring subscription for $20 a month.
+Additionally, users may bundle On the Go with the In-Home device for a total cost of $39.95 a month for both devices.
 Automatic fall detection may be added to one’s service plan for an additional $10 a month.

 On the Road